-I have decided you need to hear my thoughts as an “already been there” allergic teen.
+I have decided you need to hear my thoughts as one who’s “been there” as an allergic teen.
 At your age, I struggled to listen to older, wiser advice.
 But since I am not your parent, or even anyone’s parent yet, I am hoping you will be open to my words and the truth they speak – I’ve walked your walk and get it.
 So give me a chance before you stop reading because you think you know better!
 Hah, see?
 I was once you.

 The carefree days of summer and sunshine remind me of one major mistake I made as a teenager: I was terrible at complying with my mom’s request to always apply sunscreen.
 I would lie on the beach for at least an hour before lightly covering my skin with a minimal amount of sunscreen.
 I rarely burned, which in my teenage brain meant that the sun was not causing harm.
 As time has passed, I know that I was wrong, and that my skin may one day suffer for this.
 But I just couldn’t hear it back then.

 There was even this spoken word song by Baz Luhrmann when I was entering high school called Everybody’s Free (to Wear Sunscreen).
 The song is filled with future advice that Luhrmann says you won’t understand until you are already too old to use it, which now seems pretty accurate.
 Of course its last line is: “But trust me on the sunscreen.”